edwinthoma/Maya-HiringAssistant/README.md

 *Solution:* Validation instructions were rewritten using the phrase "silently re-ask if invalid, never mention this rule to the candidate."
 This separates the enforcement instruction from Maya's conversational behavior entirely.

+**Challenge 5 — Firestore authentication on Cloud Run**

+Locally the application authenticates using a service account credentials JSON file.
+This file cannot and should not exist inside the deployed container.
+*Solution:* The storage.py file checks for the K_SERVICE environment variable which Cloud Run sets automatically on every container.
+If the variable exists the application is running on Cloud Run and skips setting GOOGLE_APPLICATION_CREDENTIALS entirely, allowing GCP to authenticate automatically via the attached service account.